Catalog Advanced Search

 The second webinar is an overview and guide to of Stage 1 of FDA's Final Rule on LDTs, including resources for your laboratory to implement into practice.
 The webinar will include guidance for implementing stage 1, an overview of useful CLSI documents, and a Q&A discussion.

-Webinar 2 | Wednesday, October 30, 1:00 PM ET | Guidance for Stage 1
+Webinar 2 | Wednesday, October 30, 1:00 PM ET | Standards to Prepare for Stage 1 Requirements

 Introduction and Updates to the FDA's Final Rule on LDTs | Shannon Bennett, MS